ustrendyim-app/ad-pri-man/README.md

 This repository contains the production code for the Admin Price Sort app.
 It is a React Router–based Shopify app that manages product prices and status using the Admin GraphQL API only.

 Highlights

+- Operations Runbook: see docs/OPERATIONS.md for full deployment and troubleshooting details.
 - GraphQL-only.
 No REST Admin API calls remain (complies with 2024-04 REST deprecation for /products and /variants).
 - Mandatory GDPR compliance webhooks implemented with strict HMAC verification.
 - Webhooks API version set to 2025-10; server SDK pinned to ApiVersion.October25.